phmarcel0x/AI-ML-IAS-UofH-2024/6COM2007_IAS/coursework2/README.txt

 Open each Jupyter notebook in the following order to execute the project:
 ~ Run exporatoryDA.ipynb to preprocess and explore the data.
 ~ Execute intelligence.ipynb to build and evaluate the satisfaction prediction model.
-~ Use systen.ipynb to simulate system responses based on the model predictions.
+~ Use system.ipynb to simulate system responses based on the model predictions.
 ~ Move on to the simulation below

 Simulation Interface
-~ The simulation.py script utilizes a Tkinter GUI to dynamically display changes in environmental conditions and predicted satisfaction over time.
+~ The simulation.py script utilises a Tkinter GUI to dynamically display changes in environmental conditions and predicted satisfaction over time.
 ~ The simulation data is found inside ../data/SIMULATION_output.csv

 Thank you for reading.